andrearomagnoli/elasticsearch-ingest-xml/README.md

 # Elasticsearch xml Ingest Processor

-This is a domain-specific data ingestion plugin.
+This is a generic XML data ingestion plugin.
-It extracts defined field from attributes and values of the XML.
+It automatically extracts fields and values from attributes and contents of the XML, without using an XML schema or XPATH.
+This plugin uses a DFS algorithm inside the XML structure.

 ## Usage